craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 ## Bread Debugging

+- Signs of overproofing.
+Decrease proof time.
-- If you see good rise in your dough through the process but no rise in the oven, then yes, likely it’s gone too far.
-Decrease proof time
+  - You see good rise in your dough through the process but no rise in the oven.
+  - Big bubbles collapsed, leaving only smaller ones.
+- Signs of underproofing.
+Increase proof time.
+  - Your bread has a bew big bubbles, but outside of them is very dense, it is underproofed.

 <script src="https://unpkg.com/vue@next"></script>
 <script src="app.js"></script>